Informative

 Picture Courtesy: Vivek Thakur

-Barrier 1 - Money
+Barrier 1: Money

-5. Agency costs – The agency/operator/outfitter that you choose to go with majorly dictates the cost of your expenditure, with a wide range of USD 25,000 to USD 75,000 to even USD 100,000 per person, depending on factors such as desired comforts, the amount of bottled oxygen, Sherpas, etc. The typical cost with a western agency is close to USD 45000.
+5. Agency costs: The agency/operator/outfitter that you choose to go with majorly dictates the cost of your expenditure, with a wide range of USD 25,000 to USD 75,000 to even USD 100,000 per person, depending on factors such as desired comforts, the amount of bottled oxygen, Sherpas, etc. The typical cost with a western agency is close to USD 45000.
 In comparison, local operators range between USD 20,000 to USD 40,000.
 The cost covers Nepalese permit cost (USD 11,000), guide charges, bottled oxygen, high altitude equipment (tent, sleeping bag, etc), medical care, food.

-6. Extras – Other costs to consider are travelling cost, adventure insurance, and tips.
+6. Extras: Other costs to consider are travelling cost, adventure insurance, and tips.

 Mount Everest : How to get there?

-Barrier 2 - Fitness
+Barrier 2: Fitness

 The second major obstacle for achieving this feat is adequate fitness – from being in the right shape to building sufficient endurance.
 For a task this gigantic, the extent of fitness & endurance obviously needs to be extremely high.
 If you hate taking the stairs when the elevator breaks down, you probably have a very long way ahead of you!
 For those with an active lifestyle, dedicated fitness training for Everest should begin about 8-12 months before the attempt.
 ‘Being in the best shape of YOUR life’ may not cut it, so let’s get you in ‘Everest Shape’.

-We recommend a mixture of gym & real-world training such as long and hard days of mountain trekking with a heavy rucksack.
+We recommend a mixture of gym & outdoor training such as long and hard days of mountain trekking with a heavy rucksack.
 The goal should be to push yourself and build physical & mental endurance without harming your body.
 To get your heart, lungs, abs, thighs & calves (don’t forget training your mind!) in the best shape possible, let’s create a 3 point checklist.

-1. Foundation – Before you begin your preparation, having a strong foundation is important to withstand the rigorous training and also to avoid injury.
+1. Foundation: Before you begin your preparation, having a strong foundation is important to withstand the rigorous training and also to avoid injury.
 Having a pre-existing active lifestyle is a prerequisite along with the right body weight & BMI.
 If you don’t think you’re there yet, take 3 months to get to that point.

-2. Stamina – Defined as the duration that your body can perform in peak condition, this phase of training takes about 6 months.
+2. Stamina: Defined as the duration that your body can perform in peak condition, this phase of training takes about 6 months.
 Working on the important muscle groups along with increasing aerobic capacity should be the focus of this phase.

-3. Endurance – In comparison, endurance is defined as the duration that your body can perform at less than peak capacity.
+3. Endurance: In comparison, endurance is defined as the duration that your body can perform at less than peak capacity.
 Long days of mountain trekking should increase endurance while also strengthening your mental discipline.
 Utilize rest intervals by mixing it up - play a sport, go for a swim, cycle around the countryside - the important thing being keeping yourself motivated.

 If you followed all the above, maintained a balanced diet, took adequate rest in between, then you should be feeling pretty good a few months before leaving for Nepal.
+The following are a few things to remember when on the mountain.

-Help your mind – Just like all the other requirements discussed in this blog, mental toughness is a non-negotiable requirement to having a successful Everest experience.
+Help your mind: Just like all the other requirements discussed in this blog, mental toughness is a non-negotiable requirement to having a successful Everest experience.
 Mental toughness is not just limited to the ability to push yourself physically but also the ability to keep your emotions in check and stay level-headed regardless of the situation.
 It happens more often than not that people are unable to stay focused & motivated for the entirety of the 2 months that this expedition demands.
 In this duration, about every Everest aspirant falls sick, the ailment could be internal or external, minor or major.
 In such a condition, almost all ailments can be tackled with but if you give in mentally, you’re probably done physically too.

 Mount Everest : How to get there?